The Midlife Edit

 Something has shifted.

 Maybe the body.
-Maybe the career.
-Maybe a faith that quietly stopped making sense.
-Maybe a role ended or a relationship changed beyond recognition.
+Maybe the work.
+Maybe a relationship.
+Maybe a faith.

-Maybe nothing specific happened and that’s almost the strangest part — everything looks fine from the outside and inside something has gone completely flat.
+Maybe nothing dramatic happened at all — and somehow that’s the strangest part.
+Everything looks fine from the outside, and inside something has gone flat.

-This is a space to stop getting on with it for a moment — and actually listen to what's underneath.
+The Midlife Edit is a space to stop getting on with it — and actually listen to what’s underneath.

 You’re not broken.
 You’re at a threshold.